Frequently Asked Questions (F.A.Q.s)

 Instructors have a Code of Practice - if you feel like you are mis-treated or not being taught correctly, you should contact the DTAL Program Manager (see list of links above).

-Note: only Registered Driving Instructors (registered with the DTAL Program) may sign off a competency on the log book system and accept DTAL vouchers as payment.
+Note: only instructors registered with the DriveSafe program may sign off a competency on the log book system and accept e-vouchers as part-payment for lessons.

 Bear in mind that changing instructors frequently will significantly delay your progress.